Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 The third act to play tonight would be the duo of guitarist / vocalist Thorfinn and drummer Blind Samson, better known as COFFIN TORTURE.
 Like Ape Vermin, I was well acquainted with these guys’ current album, ‘Dismal Planet‘, but that association had in no way prepared me for the live side of this act.
 I stood transfixed, bewildered by the deluging mass of death metal-ish sludge and abrading doom being heaped upon us by a two-man collaboration.
 It somewhat boggles the mind to ponder how this is possible.
 I don’t really fathom it, beyond knowing that it does take some equipment and for excessive sonic assailing, COFFIN TORTURE are a most caustic maestro in a symphony of destruction.

 The subjugation of our sense of hearing at the hands and instruments of these two was a glorious pummeling to be sure.
-COFFIN TORTURE would ultimately treat us to four songs: “Budo“, “Izhar“, “Crawling Spleen“, and “Confessor“, conveying them upon an electrified emission replete with persistent pounding.
+COFFIN TORTURE would ultimately treat us to four songs: “Budo“, “Izhar“, “Crawling Spleen“, and “Confessor“, conveying them upon an electrified emission replete with a persistent pounding.
 With their mass of downtuned, fuzz-encased riffs fueled by the vigorous wallop of the drums, COFFIN TORTURE ensured that we onlookers were decimated beyond recovery by the time they finished.

-It nearly goes without saying that our (myself and photographer / friend Will Bouton*) three hour drive home was a miserable one, ears ringing, body sufficiently audio-ravaged and such.
+It nearly goes without saying that our (myself and photographer / friend Will Bouton*) three-hour drive home was a miserable one, ears ringing, body sufficiently audio-ravaged and such.
 It is the means by which we achieved this temporary misery that was so intense in the moment, immense in its scope, and now remains a cherished memory.

 If you are presented an opportunity to see either YATRA, COFFIN TORTURE, or APE VERMIN, you most definitely should.
-Yet, be forewarned that each are an astringent agent of dense aural heaviness, not to be taken lightly… nor will they allow you to.
+Yet, be forewarned that each is an astringent agent of dense aural heaviness, not to be taken lightly… nor will they allow you to.
 In closing, make sure to check out the Riff Relevant Interview with YATRA conducted the same night of this show HERE.

 * All photos courtesy of Will Bouton / FUGO Films & Photography